Join me!

 This homemade tea tree oil antifungal treatment stick helps to soothe red spots and rashes in a gentle but direct way.
 While it’s always best to look for the underlying cause of skin redness or irritation, this healing balm in a stick allows for quick relief of small spots to stop pain and itching while healing from within.

-Lavender and Tea Tree Oil Antifungal Treatment Stick
+Tea Tree Oil Antifungal Treatment Stick

 I consider myself a fan of fungi, except when it’s growing on my body.
 I’m not talking about sprouting mushrooms out of my ears, although that would actually be pretty funny!
 I’m talking about when fungus takes up residence somewhere on your skin.
 It can show up as red patches, acne, itchy skin, and more.
-We all have microganisms that colonize on our skin.
+We all have microorganisms that colonize our skin.

-It’s called the microbiome and it’s a good thing!
-Similar to the soil microbes that make healthy soil, or the gut flora that makes up a healthy digestive tract, microbes on our skin help protect our bodies and keep us healthy.
-But like all things, occasionally there can be an undesirable fungus or bacteria that takes up residence.
+But like all things, occasionally, there can be an undesirable fungus or bacteria that takes up residence.
 In general, skin is self-healing and the best practice is to use natural products on your skin and eat a healthy diet with complete whole foods.

-If your skin is flaring up then it could be a message that something else is going on.
-I encourage you to go get it looked at by a health care professional to investigate the cause rather than treat the symptoms.
-That being said, if you’re doing all the right things you can still occasionally have some spots pop up.
+If your skin is flaring up, then it could be a message that something else is going on.
+I encourage you to go get it looked at by a healthcare professional to investigate the cause rather than treat the symptoms.
+That being said, if you’re doing all the right things, you can still occasionally have some spots pop up.

 Tea Tree and Lavender Antifungal Treatment Stick